Objectives and Key Results (OKR) – The Complete Guide

 OKR consultancy

-As already mentioned, working with an experienced OKR consultant can be particularly useful when introducing OKR in larger companies, for example, to train internal OKR coaches in advance, to create a holistic understanding of the OKR mindset, and to incorporate expert experience so that typical beginner’s mistakes are avoided.
-When choosing OKR consulting services, it should be ensured that they are independent and concentrate on a successful OKR introduction and not on selling a software.
+As already mentioned, working with an experienced OKR consultant can be particularly useful when introducing OKR in large companies.
+For example, it is easier to train the internal OKR coaches in advance, to create a holistic understanding of the OKR mindset and to incorporate expert experience so that typical rookie mistakes can be avoided.
+When choosing OKR consultants, it should be ensured that they are independent and concentrate on the successful introduction of OKR, rather than on selling software.

 Many of the following questions reach us again and again from our customers and prospects so that they might also be of interest to you:

-Should OKRs be introduced at the employee level?
+Should individual OKRs be introduced at the employee level?

 What is the difference between OKR and KPI?

 KPI stands for Key Performance Indicator.
 An organization sets individual KPIs at the company or team level to measure specific outcomes (e.g., profit, turnover, or NPS).
 An OKR is a short-term goal that the organization considers important to ensure that KPIs are met and remain healthy.
-Most key results for OKRs should include a KPI (either directly or through a lead measure).
-Example: “Increase profit margin to 20%”.
-Here profit margin is the KPI and the whole expression is the key result.
+Most Key Results for OKRs should include a KPI (either directly or through a lead measure).
+Example: "Increase profit margin to 20%".
+Here profit margin is the KPI and the whole statement is the Key Result.

 What is the difference between OKR and MBO?

 MBO and OKR are both frameworks for goal management.
-MBO stands for “Management by Objectives”.
-The OKR model has evolved from the MBO framework.
+MBO stands for "Management by Objectives".
+The OKR method has evolved from the MBO framework.
 These are the main differences:

 What is the best OKR software?